Aditya-svg-code/Realtime-NodeJs-Chat-App-MySpace/README.md

-# Snappy - Chat Application
+# BOLO - Chat Application
 Snappy is a chat application built with the power of MERN Stack.